fieldtrip/website/template/atlas.md

 The Melbourne Subcortical Atlas is a volumetric parcellation of the human subcortex.
 The atlas was created using functional and structural MRI data from 1000 healthy adult subjects, using functional connectivity gradient mapping.
 The atlas will be useful for those interested in subcortical structures, and can be easily combined with other cortical atlases.
 Please note that there is emerging evidence that hippocampal activity can be detected using MEG (see: https://doi.org/10.1002/hbm.24445 and https://doi.org/10.1038/s41467-019-08665-5).

-The scale I atlas has been implemented in Fieldtrip and includes the following regions (all bilateral):
+The "scale I" atlas has been implemented in Fieldtrip and includes the following regions (all bilateral):
 - Amygdala (AMY)
 - Hippocampus (HIP)
 - Globus Pallidus (GP)